-The Board has fixed the close of business on March 19, 2020 (the "Record Date") as the record date for the determination of the holders of our common limited partnership units, no par value (the "LP Units"), entitled to notice of, and to vote, at the Annual Meeting.
-Each LP Unit entitles the holder thereof to cast one vote on each matter submitted for a vote at the Annual Meeting.
+The Board has fixed the close of business on April 13, 2021 (the "Record Date") as the record date for the determination of the holders of our LP Units, entitled to notice of, and to vote, at the Annual Meeting.
+Each LP Unit entitles the holder thereof (the "Limited Partner" or the "unitholder") to cast one vote on each matter submitted for a vote at the Annual Meeting.
 Unitholders may vote virtually at the Annual Meeting.
 Alternatively, they may vote by proxy, (i) if unitholders of record, by completing the enclosed proxy card and returning it in the enclosed postage prepaid envelope or, as indicated on the proxy card, by voting on the Internet or by voting by telephone, or (ii) if beneficial owners of LP Units, by following the instructions of their bank, broker or third-party nominee on the voting instruction form.
-At the close of business on the Record Date, there were 25,013,274 LP Units outstanding and entitled to vote.
+At the close of business on the Record Date, there were 22,957,480 LP Units outstanding and entitled to vote.
 There was no other class of voting LP Units of the Company outstanding on the Record Date.

-On or about April 3, 2020, a notice of internet availability of proxy materials (the "Notice of Internet Availability") was mailed to holders of the LP Units.
-This Notice of Internet Availability contains instructions on how unitholders may access online the notice of Annual Meeting, the Proxy Statement, the Annual Report on Form 10-K for the 2019 fiscal year (the "Annual Report" or "Annual Report on Form 10-K") and the letter to stakeholders (the "Stakeholder Letter").
+On or about April 27, 2021, a notice of internet availability of proxy materials (the "Notice of Internet Availability") was mailed to unitholders.
+This Notice of Internet Availability contains instructions on how unitholders may access online the notice of Annual Meeting, the Proxy Statement, the Annual Report on Form 10-K for the 2020 fiscal year (the "Annual Report" or "Annual Report on Form 10-K") and the letter to stakeholders (the "Stakeholder Letter").
 You will not receive a printed copy of these materials unless you specifically request one.
 The Notice of Internet Availability contains instructions on how to receive a paper copy of the proxy materials.

 YOUR VOTE IS IMPORTANT TO US, REGARDLESS OF WHETHER OR NOT YOU PLAN TO ATTEND THE ANNUAL MEETING.
-WE ENCOURAGE YOU TO PARTICIPATE IN THE ANNUAL MEETING, EITHER BY ATTENDING AND VOTING AT THE VIRTUAL ANNUAL MEETING OR BY VOTING BEFOREHAND ONLINE OR BY TELEPHONE OR BY COMPLETING, DATING, SIGNING AND PROMPTLY RETURNING YOUR PROXY CARD (IF YOU ARE A RECORD HOLDER OF LP UNITS) OR VOTING INSTRUCTION CARD (IF YOU OWN LP UNITS IN STREET NAME) IN THE PROVIDED POSTAGE-PAID ENVELOPE BEFORE THE ANNUAL MEETING.
+WE ENCOURAGE YOU TO PARTICIPATE IN THE ANNUAL MEETING, EITHER BY ATTENDING VIRTUALLY AND VOTING ELECTRONICALLY AT THE VIRTUAL ANNUAL MEETING OR BY VOTING BEFOREHAND ONLINE OR BY TELEPHONE OR BY COMPLETING, DATING, SIGNING AND PROMPTLY RETURNING YOUR PROXY CARD (IF YOU ARE A RECORD HOLDER OF LP UNITS) OR VOTING INSTRUCTION CARD (IF YOU OWN LP UNITS IN STREET NAME) IN THE PROVIDED POSTAGE-PAID ENVELOPE BEFORE THE ANNUAL MEETING.
 THIS WILL ENSURE THAT YOUR LP UNITS ARE REPRESENTED AT THE ANNUAL MEETING.